Metro (Belgian newspaper)

-Metro's revenue comes from advertising.
+Metros revenue came from advertising.
 Its news sources are mainly the longstanding Belgian press agency Belga, Associated Press (AP), and Agence France-Presse (AFP); the legal rights to its pictures are with Belga and AP (unless otherwise specified).
+The model's reliance on other news sources remained controversial, as Metro journalists were not allowed to leave the redaction for field work, as this was deemed too expensive.